javidmedina/lucidOS/README.md

 Default wallpapers, branding, and UI elements are proprietary, maintaining the lucidOS identity.

-Flexible layout options allow users to emulate macOS or Windows styles.
+Flexible layout options allow users to emulate macOS, Windows, or other styles.

+# Gaming
+As stated, lucidOS has the ability to run Windows Apps via Proton, and that includes video games, you can play a good majority of steam games and windows apps in general on lucidOS.
+More support is always being added.

+Looking ahead, lucidOS will offer exclusive software for music production, video editing, and other professional tasks, while providing seamless compatibility with popular programs like Adobe Photoshop, Pro Tools, and more.